About Reduzer

 Scaling engineering capacity should not turn into a black box.
 Too often, companies get weak communication, unmanaged delivery, unclear ownership, and quality problems that show up late.

-We built Reduzer to make distributed development teams visible, managed, and accountable.
+We built Reduzer to make distributed engineering teams visible, managed, and accountable.

 That means we are serious about the developer before they join a team, serious about delivery while they are inside the work, and serious about improvement after every engagement teaches us something new.